bobbigmac/reactish/README.md

 # Reactish

-Reactish is a really short form (~30 lines) of reactive template rendering in javascript.
+Reactish is a really short form [(~30 lines)](./reactish.js) of reactive template rendering in javascript.
 Relies on Proxy for basic reactivity.

 It might be ridiculously stupid, it's late.
 If you think it is, PRs welcome :)

+It's not a complete working solution, but my attempt to replicate the benefits of React/Handlebars/Angular style data-bound rendering, but only using native features in as little code as possible.

 ## Goal